charmainebonifacio/portfolio1/research/code.md

 # Coding

-In pre-processing inputs and post-processing outputs for Agricultural Catchments Research Unit (ACRU) model, individual and combination of VBA, Python and Fortran scripts were created at Kienzle Watershed Research lab in the University of Lethbridge.
+In data pre-processing and post-processing for the Agricultural Catchments Research Unit (ACRU) model, numerous VBA, Python and Fortran scripts were developed at the Kienzle Watershed Research lab in the University of Lethbridge.

  <br />

 ## Partial list of tools:

-###"CCDST: A free Canadian climate data scraping tool"
+### CCDST: A free Canadian climate data scraping tool

  - a VBA script automated to download Environment Canada data
  - creates a master file for all climate data downloaded